Navigating Compliance Challenges

 Identify RTO and RPO: Establishing Recovery Metrics for Your Business

 RTO represents the maximum acceptable duration that an application, system, or process can remain unavailable following a disruption.
 In contrast, RPO specifies the maximum age of files that must be recovered from backup storage to resume normal operations.
-To effectively establish these metrics, organizations should conduct a Business Impact Analysis (BIA).
+To effectively establish these metrics, organizations should conduct a (BIA).
 This assessment evaluates the potential impact of downtime on operations and revenue, allowing for informed decision-making.

 The central node represents the key metrics for disaster recovery.
 Each branch explains what RTO and RPO mean, why they matter, and provides real-world examples to illustrate their significance.